anstasiatum/i-need-a-hero/README.md

 I would love to get your contribution, whether it's in form of bug reports, Requests for Enhancement (RFE), documentation, or code patches.
 Any feedback is more than welcome!

 ## 🧙 Acknowledgements
-Big thanks to Oleg Rekin for guiding me through the proccess of building this bot!
+Big thanks to Oleg Rekin for guiding me through the process of building this bot!